peppedilillo/misfits/README.md

 `uv tool install misfits`

-This is the **best method**.
-But you should install uv first, see their [docs](https://docs.astral.sh/uv/getting-started/installation/).
+If you like misfits, this is probably the best method.
+But you should install uv first, see the [docs](https://docs.astral.sh/uv/getting-started/installation/).
 The other methods will require you to activate the misfits environment to use it.
 This won't, and you will be able to call misfits from terminal with one line: `misfits .`.

-If you are unsure about `uv`: please don't, you should probably it.
+If you are unsure about `uv`: don't, give it a try!
-It is a great package manager from the [Astral](https://astral.sh/) people.
+It is a great package manager from the [people](https://astral.sh/) behind ruff and other python tools.

 #### Installing with anaconda